 An outflow boundary is a meteorological feature that forms when cold air rushes down and out from the storm (a downdraft), lifting the warm air around it.
 While this outflow occurs in all directions, the flow will be the strongest in the direction the winds are blowing at the lower levels near the surface.

-An outflow boundary is the strongest closest to its point of origin and dissipates as it expands outward.
-This does not happen immediately, and some boundaries can travel hundreds of miles.
-They’re often visible on the ground in the form of shelf or roll clouds, and on the radar as a thin line of weak returns.
+An outflow boundary is the strongest close to its origin point and dissipates as it expands outward.
+This does not happen immediately; some boundaries can travel hundreds of miles.
+They’re often visible on the ground as a shelf or roll clouds and on the radar as a thin line of weak returns.
+Below we’ve shown an example of an outflow boundary on radar.

 How do outflow boundaries form?